 Note: Signal poles are long lead time.
 Chris says they may be able to be relocated.

 Q. They would need to handle the added lanes and how do you keep the signal operational?
 May need new ones and be aware of the long lead time.

+Matt L believes new poles will be necessary.

-Matt is ok with proceeding with the numbers provided by Butler Tech.
+Matt is ok with proceeding with the trip generation numbers provided by Butler Tech.

 Next steps:

-Memorandum of understanding of the # of trips sent by Butler Tech to review by Caroline Duffy and then to Matt & Steve.
+Memorandum of understanding, drafted by Caroline Duffy, for TIS scope to include # of trips developed by Butler Tech.
+Caroline to send draft TIS scope to Butler Tech for review and then to Matt & Steve.
 Copies to go to Rich Arnold and Chris Wunnenberg.

-Rich will get the revised dwgs w/ typicals and critical sections - line grade typicals, preliminary cross sections through the total dedication plat even on the site. every 50' & Show a profile sheet on the wall.
+Rich will get the revised dwgs w/ typicals and critical sections - line grade typicals, preliminary cross sections through the total project even on the site.
+Cross-sections every 50' & Show a plan & profile sheet of the wall.
+Include critical cross sections.

-Analysis will take a couple of weeks once Matt approves the scope.
+Analysis will take a couple of weeks once Matt approves the TIS MOU.

+TIS review will take up to 30 days to complete but should be closer to 2 weeks.

 Rich needs to call Steve today to go over what they need for drawings.

-Get borings and utilities located asap.
+Get soil borings (retaining wall) and utilities located asap.

 Need to get the wall designed asap.
 How much room for the wall needs to be identified, tie backs etc. Segmented wall is preferred.

-Round about analysis: Matt noted to Carolyn to throw out
+Round about analysis: Matt noted to Caroline not to analyze in Phase I or Phase II.

 Roadway Design:

-Cross slope limits: For this roadway, it can be different than a subdivision roadway.
+Profile grade & cross slope: For this roadway, it can be different than a subdivision roadway.
 Steve will talk to Rich.
 It was also discussed by Steve to create less of a cut in the road by creating a high point in the middle then sloping down to the site.

-County needs plan of profile sheets and cross sections and then can review with them.
+County needs typical sections, plan, profile sheets and cross sections and then can review with them.

 ROW is narrowed but the pavement is not narrowed.
 The need to see the critical sections with the 3 lanes.
-Greg Wilkins reasserted they need to see the sections.
+Greg Wilkens reasserted they need to see the sections.

 Change the road design to reduce the wall.

 Design speed covers site distance.
-Roadway is too flat.
+Roadway profile, see 18A above, is too flat.

 Next Meeting: